PROGRAMMING

 t = ?

-Galileo: An object fall to earth with the same acceleration
+Galileo: An object is falling to Earth with the same acceleration:

 a = 32 ft/s^2